-Opiates cause neurological changes to occur in the brain and central nervous system that result in pain relief, euphoria, relaxation and other physical and psychological effects.
+Opiates cause neurological changes to occur in the brain and central nervous system.
+Often these changes result in pain relief, euphoria, relaxation and other physical and psychological effects.

 Opiates work by binding to special opiate receptors in the body.
 This binding action sends a message to the brain to disregard any pain messages the brain may receive.
 Binding to opiate receptors also causes the euphoria and other neurological changes.
 With continual opiate use, especially at high doses, can cause these changes to become more permanent, resulting in addiction and dependence.

 Suboxone is a combination of buprenorphine and naloxone.
 Buprenorphine is an opiate, derived from extracts of the opium poppy plant.
 It works by attaching to the same receptors as other opiates but buprenorphine does not cause nearly as much euphoria as heroin or other opiates.
-Buprenorphine “fools” the body into thinking it has enough or other opiates, so withdrawal symptoms do not occur, but the drug does not get the consumer as high.
+Buprenorphine “fools” the body into thinking it has enough or other opiates.
+Hence, withdrawal symptoms do not occur and the drug does not get the consumer as high.

-While buprenorphine does not cause the same level of euphoria as other opiates, it is still possible to abuse the drug.
+While buprenorphine does not cause the same level of euphoria as other opiates, abuse is still possible.
 To reduce the risk for abuse, the makers of Suboxone added naloxone, which reverses the effects of opiates.
 Emergency department doctors and EMTs have saved countless lives by administering naloxone in cases of drug overdoses.
 Adding naloxone to Suboxone may save millions more by reversing the effects of buprenorphine.